 [Article] Improve Employee Experience to Improve Customer Experience

-9. You’re working with HR leaders to ensure CX priorities and education are included in employee hiring and onboarding.
+9. You’re working with Human Resources (HR) leaders to ensure customer experience priorities and education are included in employee hiring and onboarding.

 You provide wording around the CX mission to include in job postings and role descriptions.